State Diagrams. Master System Behaviour.

 They also depict the events effected by state transitions.

-State diagrams are irreplaceable when describing systems and system behaviour, for example electronic components such as control units for driver assistance systems in vehicles.
-For these systems permitted states are defined and visualized in state diagrams, as well as activities which are carried out in specific states or during the course of transitions.
+State diagrams are irreplaceable when it comes to describing systems and their possible behavior.
+One example of this is electronic components in vehicles, such as control units for driver assistance systems.
+For these systems from the field of embedded systems, possible (permitted) states are defined in state diagrams, as are activities that are executed in certain states or in the course of transitions.

 State diagrams are the ideal way to model object life cycles.
 State diagrams enable you to describe the behaviour of objects during their entire life span.
 In addition, the different states and state changes as well as events causing transitions can be described.
 On other words: State diagrams make the system behaviour visible.